Taking Action On Quotes

 Step 3.
 In the pop-up window, click the Yes, Reopen button to confirm you would like to reopen the quote.
 The quote will then be moved back to “Under Consideration” status.

-Note: The supplier who’s quote you have reopened will be notified within Reposite that you have moved a quote of theirs back to “Under Consideration”.
+Note: When you reopen a supplier’s quote, they will be notified within Reposite that you have moved a quote of theirs back to “Under Consideration”.

 Adding Quotes to a Proposal

-Quotes that are marked as “Under Consideration” or “Accepted” can be quickly and easily added to your Reposite proposal with a single click of a button.
+Quotes that are marked as “Under Consideration” or “Awarded” can be quickly and easily added to your Reposite proposal with a single click of a button.

 Step 1.
 Open the “Under Consideration” quote which you would like to add to your proposal.